 The interest in AI in FPGAs comes from two different communities.
 Firstly, FPGA developer community is interested in finding out ways to speed up the FPGA development cycle by using AI.
 The user community is interested in both the use of AI to speed up writing of RTL and how FPGA solutions can be used for AI driven workloads.

-The charter of the AI and FPGA technical committee (AFC) of the Open Source FPGA Foundation ( OSFPGA) is to promote open source research and development on three vectors and hence will have three working groups.
+The charter of the AI and FPGA technical committee (AFC) of the Open Source FPGA Foundation (OSFPGA Foundation) is to promote open-source research and development on four vectors and hence will have four working groups.

 Committee and Task Group chairs are elected for an annual term.
 There are no term limits.